dniel/traefik-forward-auth0/docs/installation.md

 ## Kubernetes
 Check out the [Helm chart](https://github.com/dniel/traefik-forward-auth0/tree/master/helm)  to create Kubernetes deployment configuration.
+See the [values.yaml](/helm/values.yaml) file in the Helm chart on how to generate the application config as a configmap in kubernetes.

 ## Ingress objects
 After deploying the application and its configuration you need to configure all the application that you want to